ZeltaDred/Shopr/README.md

 - Clone   the  github [REPO](https://github.com/MaxSinbraith/Shopr)

-- Run  npm install  in the local directory containing the  package.json file
+- Run `npm install`  in the local directory containing the  package.json file

-- Initialize Build Integration by running  gulp in the local directory containing gulpfile.js
+- Initialize Build Integration by running  `gulp` in the local directory containing gulpfile.js

-- Start the  Express app services  via  node app.js
+- Start the  Express app services  via  `node app.js`

 - Connect  via  browser

-Open  browswer and point a page  at  localhost:8062/
+Open  browswer and point a page  at  `Http://localhost:8062/`